No. 5 UConn visits Cooper and No. 19 Tennessee

 Knoxville, Tennessee; Thursday, 6:30 p.m.
 EST

-BOTTOM LINE: No. 19 Tennessee hosts No. 5 UConn after Talaysia Cooper scored 27 points in Tennessee’s 76-71 victory against the Missouri Tigers.
+BOTTOM LINE: No. 19 Tennessee takes on No. 5 UConn after Talaysia Cooper scored 27 points in Tennessee’s 76-71 win over the Missouri Tigers.

-The Volunteers have gone 9-3 in home games.
-Tennessee leads college basketball averaging 11.0 made 3-pointers per game while shooting 33.3% from downtown.
-Jewel Spear leads the team averaging 2.6 makes while shooting 37.9% from 3-point range.
+The Volunteers are 9-3 in home games.
+Tennessee scores 91.1 points while outscoring opponents by 21.6 points per game.

-Tennessee averages 11.0 made 3-pointers per game, 4.3 more made shots than the 6.7 per game UConn allows.
-UConn has shot at a 51.5% clip from the field this season, 6.8 percentage points higher than the 44.7% shooting opponents of Tennessee have averaged.
+Tennessee scores 91.1 points, 39.1 more per game than the 52.0 UConn gives up.
+UConn has shot at a 51.5% clip from the field this season, 6.8 percentage points greater than the 44.7% shooting opponents of Tennessee have averaged.

-TOP PERFORMERS: Spear averages 2.6 made 3-pointers per game for the Volunteers, scoring 12.1 points while shooting 37.9% from beyond the arc.
-Cooper is shooting 40.8% and averaging 16.5 points over the past 10 games.
+TOP PERFORMERS: Cooper is averaging 17.9 points, 5.9 rebounds, 3.2 assists and 3.3 steals for the Volunteers.
+Ruby Whitehorn is averaging 13.7 points over the last 10 games.

-Paige Bueckers is scoring 19.0 points per game and averaging 4.2 rebounds for the Huskies.
-Sarah Strong is averaging 16.6 points and 7.3 rebounds over the last 10 games.
+Paige Bueckers is averaging 19 points, 4.2 assists and two steals for the Huskies.
+Sarah Strong is averaging 16.6 points over the last 10 games.

 LAST 10 GAMES: Volunteers: 5-5, averaging 84.2 points, 36.0 rebounds, 15.0 assists, 10.6 steals and 2.8 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 73.2 points per game.